 Crossroads Clinic

-Crossroads Clinic at Women’s College Hospital aims to provide comprehensive primary care that is responsive to the unique and unmet needs of refugees during their first two years in Canada.
+A program at Women’s College Hospital that aims to provide comprehensive primary care that is responsive to the unique and unmet needs of refugees during their first two years in Canada.

 BridgeCare Clinic